Top Seven Mistakes to Avoid When Learning Portuguese (or any language)

 Sometimes it helps to clarify some points, but you shouldn’t make it a priority.
 Skip it and come back to it later, after you have already gained the confidence with the essential structures and gotten a feeling for the language in a real context.

-That’s how children learn grammar, by listening and repeating the sound patterns they hear other people say, beginning with 1 word utterances/naming and gradually moving up to small sentences.
+That’s how children learn grammar, by listening and repeating the sound patterns they hear other people say, beginning with 1 word or utterance and gradually moving up to small sentences.

 You didn’t become a fluent speaker of your own language by studying its grammar.
 Natives don’t tend to learn grammar of their own languages until much later in life, and that’s only really an issue in formal contexts like writing.